Jisll/Sadcoy/README.md

 ### ℹ️ Summary: ###

-Sadcoy is designed to improve performance and latency in games and enhance your gaming experience.
+Sadcoy is a simple made 1-click optimizer and open-source project! it is designed to improve performance and latency in games and enhance your gaming experience.
-This software is still under development, many features will be added, if you have any ideas feel free to write us!
-Support and more will be appreciated, any help will help us to develop this app further.
+This software is still under development, many features will be added, if you have any ideas write us!
+Support and more is appreciated, any help will help us to develop this app further.

 * Speed up your system and network performance
 * Disable unnecessary Windows Functions